farsonic/interface_tracker/README.md

 # Interface Tracker Kernel Module

 This kernel module tracks network interfaces and logs their details to `/proc/interface_tracker`.
+This module is hardcoded to assign veth and tap interfaces as type virtual while assigning eth and ens interfaces as Physical.
+All other interfaces will me marked as Logical.
+It will also attempt to track MTU, VLAN assignment and if it is connected to an OVS Bridge.

 ## Requirements